peterddrummond/xspde_matlab/doc/source/api.rst

     Generates a set of initial random fields ``v`` to initialize the fields simulated.

-.. function:: step (a,w,dt,r)
+.. function:: step (a,w,r)

     *Default:* :func:`xRK4`

-    Specifies the stochastic integration routine for the field ``a``, given a step in time ``dt`` and noise ``w``, together with the interaction-picture propagator :attr:`propagator` which is part of the lattice structure.
+    Specifies the stochastic integration routine for the field ``a``,  noise ``w``, together with the interaction-picture propagator :attr:`propagator` which is part of the lattice structure.
 It returns the new field ``a``.
+It uses the current step in time ``r.dtr`` and current time ``r.t``.
 This function can be set to any of the predefined stochastic integration routines provided with xSPDE, described in the :ref:`chap-algorithms` chapter.
 User-written functions can also be used.
 The standard method, :func:`xRK4`, is a fourth-order Runge-Kutta.
 Another very useful alternative, :func:`xMP`, is a midpoint integrator.

 .. function:: prop (a,r)